Extracting values from "countries" countries = ("china", "mexico", "brazil", "USA") a = countries b = countries c = countries d = countries print(a, b, c, d) # prints "china mexico brazil USA"

 a, b, c, d = countries print(a, b, c, d) # prints "china mexico brazil USA"

-There are many other special features of tuple unpacking which may be useful to you:
+There are many other special features of tuple unpacking that may be useful to you:

 # Using the * says that you want all values # in the middle of the tuple to be put together # in a list. a, *b, c = countries print(a, b, c) # prints "china ["mexico", "brazil"] USA"